 Once again, it’s easy to see how direct and indirect labor costs can play a vital role in your company’s future.

 How to Obtain Optimal Numbers

-So now you’re probably wondering how you can possibly cut anything from direct and indirect labor.
-Many solutions are easier than you might think.
+So now you’re probably wondering how you can cut anything from direct and indirect labor.
+Many solutions are more straightforward than you might think.

 Every minute counts.
 Take a hard look at clock-in and clock-out times.
 Are workers clocking out at 3:15 instead of 3:30?

 Those 15 minutes can cost you over $30,000 if you have a 20-person team.

 Take advantage of apprenticeship programs to cut costs further.
 Many students studying particular trades can benefit from such a program, and they almost always work for free.

 Next, check-in on efficiency.
 Is your crew standing around, or are they getting the job done?
 Incorporate company policies that clarify production expectations, breaks, and clock-in and out times.

 Analyzing indirect labor is just as important.
 How many people are necessary to adequately provide for the company?
 Some construction businesses have a single person behind the curtain.